 “Children did not choose their situation.
 They are put into one.
 They need our help to give them a chance to live a healthy and productive life.”
 Rosa Thay

 The Woman Behind the Vision

 Rosa Thay Nguyen Children’s Foundation (RTNCF) was established after Rosa’s life was cut short.
 She envisioned a world, where underprivileged children would have access to basic medical care and nutrition.
 Rosa spent many years helping children in an informal way.
 In March 2017, family members, friends, and colleagues established a non-profit charitable foundation in her name to formally continue her vision and work.

 Rosa was born in Nam Dinh, Vietnam, on January 29, 1952.
-Her mother previously gave birth to two older siblings, who died subsequent to birth because of the lack of medical care available to many families in rural Vietnam.
+Her mother previously gave birth to three older siblings, who died subsequent to birth because of the lack of medical care available to many families in rural Vietnam.
 She was put to work and married at the age of fifteen and subsequently had four children.
 While raising her family in rural Vietnam during the Vietnam War, she witnessed many children suffered from the war because they did not have accessed to medical care or medicines.
 Consequently, many mothers were helpless and lost their children.
 Rosa felt the deepest compassion for the mothers but she was helpless at the time.

 In 1975, after the fall of Saigon during the Vietnam War, she came to the U.S. with her family.
 After several decades later, she returned to Vietnam and visited a number of orphanages.
 She witnessed children starving and lacking the necessary basic medical care to help them lived a healthy life.
 Some even died of preventable diseases.

 After returning from her trip, she told her children that she dreamt of a world where children could have access to medical care and not suffered from their ailments.
 Subsequently, she gathered donations from families and friends to help some of these children.
 However, Rosa did not get very far with her ambitions.
 She passed away unexpectedly before her plans came to fruition.